Your education resume is a crucial tool in showcasing your skills, expertise, and accomplishments to hiring managers.

 Education

-If you have a Teaching English as a Second Language (TESL) certificate or Special Education certification, make sure to mention it on your resume as it may set you aside from other competitors for the job.
+If you have a Teaching English as a Second Language (TESL) or Special Education certification, make sure to mention it on your resume as it may set you aside from other competitors for the job.

 • Master of Arts in Special Education University of Dayton (Dayton, OH)